 It is an outstanding machine, but it offers a lot of features that are mainly targetted to professional photographers looking for a small travel camera.
 It might come with too many unuseful things for a vlogger.

-Canon EOS 80D – Best DSLR for Vlogging
+Canon EOS 90D - Best DSLR for Vlogging

-This new version is still a DSLR that is often chosen for YouTube.
-Although it's true that it's not the ideal camera to take out (DSRLs are heavy after all), the Canon EOS 80D has a fair weight, if you take other DSLRs into consideration.
+Although it's true that it's not the ideal camera to take out (DSRLs are heavy after all), the Canon EOS 90D has a fair weight, compared to most DSLRs.

 And it is one of the few DSLRs that was made for video recording.